 This chapter focuses on VB 6.0, which is not the most current version.
-If you are new to VB, we recommend you refer to Chapter 3, Using IVI with C# and Visual Basic .NET.
+If you are new to VB, we recommend another guide in this series, Getting Started with IVI Drivers: Your Guide to Using IVI with C# and Visual Basic .NET.